Chromium

 What is it?

-Chromium is an odorless and tasteless metal that is naturally found in rocks, plants, soil, and animals.¹ In drinking water, it usually shows up in two forms: Chromium-3 and Chromium-6.¹ Chromium-3 is actually a healthy and essential nutrient your body needs to process sugars and fats.¹˒² However, Chromium-6 is a highly dangerous, cancer-causing chemical that is usually created by industrial processes.¹˒²˒³ Because it has no taste or smell, you cannot tell if chromium is in your water just by looking at it or tasting it.¹
+Chromium is an odorless and tasteless metal that is naturally found in rocks, plants, soil, and animals.¹ In drinking water, it usually shows up in two forms: Chromium-3 and Chromium-6.¹ Chromium-3 is actually a healthy and essential nutrient your body needs.¹˒² However, Chromium-6 is a highly dangerous, cancer-causing chemical that is usually created by industrial processes.¹˒² Because it has no taste or smell, you cannot tell if chromium is in your water just by looking at it or tasting it.¹

 Where It Comes From in New Mexico

 In New Mexico, high levels of chromium in water usually come from two main sources.
-First, it can come from natural geology, as weathering rocks naturally release chromium into the groundwater.² Second, it comes from a history of industrial pollution.² The most famous example is a massive underground Chromium-6 spill beneath the Los Alamos National Laboratory.⁴˒⁷ Workers flushed up to 160,000 pounds of contaminated cooling water into a nearby canyon between 1956 and 1972, which eventually leaked into the region's drinking water supply.²˒⁴˒⁷
+First, it can come from natural geology, as the erosion of soil and rock naturally releases chromium into the groundwater.² Second, it comes from a history of industrial pollution.
+The most famous example is a massive underground Chromium-6 spill beneath the Los Alamos National Laboratory.⁴˒⁵ Workers flushed up to 160,000 pounds of contaminated cooling water into a nearby canyon between 1956 and 1972, which eventually leaked into the region's drinking water supply.⁴˒⁵

 Health Concerns

-While Chromium-3 is safe, drinking water contaminated with Chromium-6 is extremely toxic and is known to increase the risk of stomach and digestive cancers.²˒⁴ Short-term and long-term exposure can cause allergic skin reactions, stomach ulcers, nausea, and severe damage to the liver and kidneys.²˒³˒⁷
+While Chromium-3 is safe, drinking water contaminated with Chromium-6 is extremely toxic and is known to increase the risk of stomach and digestive cancers.²˒⁴ Short-term and long-term exposure can cause allergic skin reactions, stomach ulcers, nausea, and severe damage to the liver and kidneys.¹˒³ Infants, children, and people who take antacids for their stomachs are especially vulnerable to getting sick from Chromium-6.²

-Extreme weather and natural disasters can increase metal concentrations in our water.
-For example, after the massive 2022 Calf Canyon/Hermits Peak Fire, high levels of chromium and other heavy metals from firefighting materials were found in the groundwater of northern Mora County.²˒⁶ Additionally, human attempts to clean up pollution can sometimes backfire.
-Recent efforts to pump and treat the Los Alamos chromium spill accidentally pushed some of the contaminated water closer to the neighboring Pueblo de San Ildefonso.²˒⁵˒⁸
+Environmental events and attempts to clean up pollution can sometimes make the problem worse.
+For example, after the massive 2022 Calf Canyon/Hermits Peak Fire, high levels of chromium and other heavy metals from firefighting materials were found in the groundwater of Mora County.⁶ Additionally, human attempts to clean up pollution can sometimes backfire.
+Recent efforts to pump, treat, and reinject the Los Alamos chromium spill failed to contain the plume and accidentally pushed some of the contaminated water closer to the neighboring Pueblo de San Ildefonso.⁴˒⁵

-About 20 percent of New Mexicans get their water from private wells.²˒⁹ If you use a private well, it is completely your responsibility to make sure your water is safe, because the government does not regulate private wells.⁹˒¹⁰
+If you use a private well, it is completely your responsibility to make sure your water is safe.

-Test your water: Because chromium is completely invisible, tasteless, and odorless, testing is the only way to know if it is in your water.¹ You can pay to have your water tested by a certified lab, or look out for free "Water Fair" events hosted by the New Mexico Environment Department and Department of Health, which offer free testing for well owners.²˒⁹˒¹⁰
+Test your water: Because chromium is completely invisible, tasteless, and odorless, testing is the only way to know if it is in your water.¹˒² You can pay to have your water tested by a certified lab, or look out for "Water Fair" events hosted by the state, which offer free testing for well owners.⁶˒⁷

 Never boil the water: Just like with other heavy metals, boiling your water will not remove chromium; it simply evaporates the water and leaves the metals behind, making them even more concentrated.⁶

-Filter your water: If your water has high levels of chromium, you should install a specialized water filter in your home.³ Reverse osmosis filters are considered a highly effective option for removing it.²˒³
+Filter your water: If your water has high levels of chromium, you should install a specialized water filter in your home.⁸ Reverse osmosis filters are highly recommended and can effectively remove Chromium-6.²˒⁶˒⁸

 References